jupyter-book/thebe/docs/examples/ipyleaflet_example.rst

 Setup
 =====

-Be sure to load require.min.js before any of your thebe activation code, it is required for widgets to work:
+Be sure to load require.min.js before any of your thebe activation code, it is required for Jupyter widgets to work:

 .. code-block:: html